harishkumarforeverr/React.js-classes-Jan-2023-Batch/src/book.md

 <!--  till here completed -->

+18. form on submit

 12. localStorage

+27. useCallback and useMemos
+14. what is git and what ticket and bigbucket and source tree and what is terminal d

 6. moment.js library

 5. uuid library

 26. material ui or antd basis introduction

-18. form on submit

-27. useCallback and useMemos
+31. axios fetch

 28. class compoenet
     class Car extends React.Component {